 What diet to follow before soccer training?

-This week at futbollab we want to tell you about the ideal way to feed yourself during the training week, either for yourself or to advise the members of your team, we are sure that you will get some useful advice.
+This week at futbollab we want to tell you what is the ideal way to eat during the training week, whether for yourself or to advise the members of your team, we are sure that you will get some useful advice.

-The diet directly affects our performance, so we must be aware of the foods that are consumed during training and competition, since they will affect our performance in training and/or match.
+Diet directly affects our performance, so we must be aware of the foods consumed during training and competition, since they will affect our performance in training and/or matches.

-Obviously, it is essential to eat a balanced diet, maintaining a good level of hydration in the system to avoid fatigue and promote good recovery.
-Therefore, a planned diet is the best solution and the greatest secret to being able to sustain high performance on the pitch throughout the 90 minutes of the game.
+Obviously it is essential to eat a balanced diet, maintaining a good level of hydration of the system to avoid fatigue and promote good recovery.
+Therefore, a planned diet is the best solution and the biggest secret to being able to maintain high performance on the field throughout the 90 minutes of the game.

 ⚠ IMPORTANT ⚠